 To create your own Symbol, see How to create a Symbol.

-For more on customizing Symbols, see Making Symbols editable.
+For more on customizing Symbols, visit Adding Inputs to Symbols.

-- Open the symbol you want to copy over
+- Open the symbol you want to copy.